 Amazon has also shaped the market in other ways.
 Recently, they introduced same-day shipping options for some urban markets and services (Whole Foods grocery delivery, for instance) and other retailers have started to do the same.
 Now, both Amazon and other retailers are struggling with how to meet the growing demand for rapid and even same-day shipping.
 Meeting these customer expectations requires reorganizing far more than just a delivery route for it to work.

 Because of these two major changes, the last mile of delivery has become increasingly expensive.
 Now, retailers are challenged to offer expedited shipping at a low cost (or for free) to stay competitive, while also remaining profitable.
 The delivery cost for residential areas can be substantial (particularly for rural areas) if packages aren’t routed through a courier company that offers free residential delivery service, such as the United States Postal Service.
 This presents a further challenge for retailers looking to offer next-day or same-day delivery to improve customer satisfaction.

 Ways to Improve Last Mile Logistics

-Now that we have a firm understanding of what last mile logistics is and what trends are shaping it, we can begin to explore some of the ways that last mile logistics is changing to adapt to customer expectations and increases in customer demand.
-In general, these changes revolve around finding ways to increase the efficiency of goods transportation through optimized shipping networks – namely optimizing the logistics of moving goods from a final fulfillment or distribution center to the end consumer.
+Now that we have a firm understanding of what last mile logistics is and what trends are shaping it, we can begin to explore some of the ways that final mile logistics is changing to adapt to customer expectations and increases in customer demand.
+In general, these changes revolve around finding ways to increase the efficiency of goods transportation through optimized shipping networks – namely, optimizing the logistics of moving goods from a final fulfillment or distribution center to the end consumer.
 Here are a few of the ways that businesses are optimizing last mile delivery to the customer: